Do you think that your life in the past was better than the present?

 Quite often people, not just old people, but people of all ages, yearn to the past, believing it was a better time.
 They think and feel that their childhood, adolescence, and the time they were young was a great time.

 This sometimes might be true, but not always.
 If you analyze these thoughts and feelings in an unprejudiced manner, you might arrive to the conclusion that your earlier years were not as great as you imagine.

 I have a certain theory about this, which I would like to share with you.

-People do not yearn to the actual past, to past circumstances and situations, which sometimes were good, and sometimes not so good.
+People do not yearn to the actual past, to the circumstances and situations they lived through, which sometimes were good, and sometimes not so good.
 They yearn to something else.

 They yearn to the times when they had no worries and problems, when grown up people took care of everything.

 This is the time when people are at the start of their life, still able to think big, before settling down, getting a job, getting married, and getting lost in the hustle and bustle of life.

 When young, people use their imagination and daydream about a fabulous future, but as time rolls by, they forget their dreams and don’t use their imagination as before.

-When you think about the past, the feelings of joy, happiness and expectation associated with it awaken, and you feel good.
+When you think about the past, the feelings of joy, happiness and expectation related to it awaken, and you feel good.
 Then, you associate those feelings with the past, and get the impression that the past was a better time.

 No matter how old or young you are, where you live, and under what circumstances you are living, you can use these thoughts and feelings to motivate you.